 This important educational approach to exhibition programming is influenced by her previous experience in educational roles at the George Eastman Museum and the International Museum of Photography and Film.
 Additionally, Klochko has curated dozens of shows and authored a number of publications on photography.
-We are delighted that she has agreed to participate as a jury member in this year’s LensCulture Portrait Awards.

 In this expansive interview, among other topics, we speak with Klochko about the pervasive importance of photographic portraits, especially today when portraits have become one of the most popular forms of photography for engaging with a wide range of museum visitors.

 LC: As someone who works with such a range of genres, why do you think portraiture stands out as a category of particular strength in photography?

 DK: First of all, portraiture engages everyone.
 People respond to looking at portraits—they feel a connection.
 There’s really no barrier to looking at a portrait.
 If you’re looking at a landscape, you might have to think about where it is and why it was photographed.
 But a portrait is something we’re very comfortable with, and a lot of us grew up with them in our family collections.
 Also, we’re incredibly curious.
 That’s why the work of photographers like Annie Leibovitz is so appealing—because we love to learn about other people.
 We’ve always been interested in portraiture, even before photography was invented.